Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength, Dexterity, or Wisdom score by 1, to a maximum of 20.

 ###### Mounted Strike
-While mounted, you have **:d20-adv: Advantage**{ .d20 } on attack rolls against any creature that is within 5 feet of your mount and at least one size smaller than it.
+While mounted, you have **:d20-adv: Advantage**{.d20} on attack rolls against any creature that is within 5 feet of your mount and at least one size smaller than it.

 ###### Leap Aside
 If your mount is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, it instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.
 For your mount to gain this benefit, you must be riding it, and neither of you can have the Incapacitated condition.